machineghost/Classy-Redux/README.md

         state.bars.push(bar);
     }

-### What are the constructors arguments for?

-A `ReducerBuilder` takes two arguments when it is instantiated: it's "state name", and it's initial state.
-The state name is only used if the optional `StoreBuilder` (see below) is used.
-The initial state is the object which will serve as the initial state of the reducer, if no state is passed in to it.
-If an initial state object is not provided `{}` will be used as the reducer's initial state.

 ### What about immutability or pre/post-processing?

 Classy Redux provides two methods that you can override to add logic before or after every action handler: `afterAction` and `beforeAction`.
 These methods work just like an action handler, in that they are passed `action` and `state` arguments, and any truthy value they return will be used as the new state.